 Worship with Us!

-We have resumed our in-church worship.
-We hope you will join with us each Sunday for regular service.
+We hope you will join with us each Sunday for Divine Service.
 We also encourage you to check in throughout the week as we update the site frequently.

 Meet St. Paul's Lutheran

 Meet the staff and clergy, read about our history, and find out about ministries and other activities.

 St. Paul’s Lutheran Church is located at 8513 E Arlington Rd Haven, KS 67543.
 Ph: 620-465-3427

 Are you seeking to know what God has done through His Son, Jesus Christ?
 We would be glad to share with you the hope that we have because of Jesus.
 Are you searching for a community where you can be spiritually fed and nurtured by God’s Word and Sacraments?
 Or are you looking for the fellowship of a church where you can praise God for His gifts to you by serving Him in Joy?
 Join us for worship, Bible study, or for Christian fellowship and service.

 St. Paul the apostle writes in 1 Corinthians 2:2, “For I decided to know nothing among you except Jesus Christ and him crucified.”
 As a congregation who bears his namesake we endeavor to hold to such a bold proclamation.
 We do this not for the sake of the apostle but for the sake of those in our community.
 Our calling is to proclaim Christ, for there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.

 We will be having LIGHTNIGHT every Wed night starting with supper, which is provided, at 6pm and a Bible study at 7pm.
 Hope to see you there.

 Join us on February 17th, 2021 at 7:00 p.m. for our Ash Wednesday Service.
 This service marks the beginning of the Lenten Season with the imposition of ashes.